UllaMontonen/TicketGuru/README.md

 The application is used on a computer or mobile device, and tickets are scanned with a mobile terminal.

+In addition, a client-side has been created for the project, which is available as a published GitHub Pages: [TicketGuru client](https://kridesav.github.io/TicketGuru_client/).

 ## System Definition
 Identified user roles in this project:
 * Admin (admin)